anushkumar13/Low-Level-Design/04_Creational_Design_Pattern/02_Factory_Method_Design_Pattern.md

-## Factory Method Pattern — Explained in Real-Life Style
+## Factory Method Pattern - My Understanding

-### 💡 What is the Factory Method Pattern?
+### What is the Factory Method Pattern?

-The Factory Method Pattern is a creational design pattern that says:
+Factory Method Pattern is a creational design pattern.
+It says that we should not create objects directly using `new` keyword.
+Instead, we should give that responsibility to a separate method called factory method.

-> "Delegate the object creation process to a method (factory) instead of using the `new` keyword directly."
+This means the object creation logic is not written in the main code.
+It is handled by a separate method or class.

-### 🧠 Simple Meaning:
+### Simple Meaning

-When you want to create an object, but you want to decide *which* object to create at runtime — you give that responsibility to a separate factory method.
+Suppose you want to create an object.
+But you want to decide which object to create during runtime.
+Then you should give that responsibility to a factory method.
+It will create the correct object and return it to you.

 ---

-### 🏪 Real-Life Example: Ice Cream Shop 🍦
+### Real Life Example - Ice Cream Shop

-Imagine you walk into an ice cream shop.
-The shop offers several flavors:
+Imagine going to an ice cream shop.
+There are many flavors like vanilla, chocolate and strawberry.

-* Vanilla
-* Chocolate
-* Strawberry

-You just say:
+You just say, "I want chocolate."

-> "Bhaiya, I want Chocolate."

-You don’t decide:

-* Which bucket the ice cream comes from
-* What type of freezer to use
-* How the scooping is done

-The shop (factory) handles everything behind the scenes.
-You only specify the *type*, and the correct product is served to you.

-➡️ This is exactly what the Factory Method Pattern does in code!
+You don’t care from which bucket it is coming, which freezer is used or who is scooping.

+Shopkeeper handles all that.
+You only tell the type.

+Same happens in factory method pattern.
+You tell the type.
+The factory method handles the rest and gives the object.

 ---

-### 🏗 Software Example (Story Style, No Code)
+### Software Example - Notification System

-Suppose you're building a notification system that sends:
+Suppose I am making a notification system which sends:

 * Email
 * SMS
-* Push Notifications
+* Push Notification

-If you directly write:
+If I write like this:

 ```java
 new EmailNotification()
 new SMSNotification()
 ```

-You are tightly coupling your code to specific classes.
-If tomorrow you add:

-* WhatsAppNotification

-Then you’ll have to modify existing code — which violates the Open-Closed Principle 😩

-**Solution?**
+Then I am tightly connecting my code to these classes.
+If I add new class like WhatsAppNotification, I have to change my existing code.
+That breaks Open-Closed Principle.

+So, instead of directly creating objects, I will create a `NotificationFactory` class.
-Create a `NotificationFactory` class with a method like:
+In that, I will write a method like:

 ```java
 getNotification(String type)
 ```

-This factory method will decide which object to create and return.
+This method will decide which object to create and return.

-➡️ The client only calls the factory, and the factory handles object creation.
+Now client will just call this method and factory will do the object creation work.

 ---

-### ✅ Benefits of Factory Method Pattern:
+### Benefits of Factory Method Pattern

-* Flexible code — easier to change
+* Code becomes flexible
 * Easy to add new types
-* Loosely coupled architecture
+* Code is not tightly coupled
 * Follows Single Responsibility Principle

 ---

-### 🔁 One-Line Summary:
+### One Line Summary

-**"Let a factory method handle the creation of objects, so that your code remains clean, flexible, and decoupled from implementation details."**
+Let the factory method handle object creation, so your code stays clean and flexible.

 ---

-### 📦 Design Pattern Category:
+### Design Pattern Category

-* Belongs to: **Creational Design Patterns**
+* It is a Creational Design Pattern
-* Core Purpose: **Object creation**
+* It is used for Object Creation

 ---

-## Factory Method Pattern with Subclassing (Ice Cream Store Example)
+## Factory Method Pattern with Subclassing - Ice Cream Store Example

-### ✅ Definition Recap:
+### Definition Recap

-The Factory Method Pattern provides an interface for object creation, but allows the subclasses to decide **which class to instantiate**.
-It promotes loose coupling and flexibility.
+Factory method pattern gives interface for creating objects but allows the subclass to decide which class to create.

+This helps in writing code which is flexible and loosely coupled.

 ---

-### 😎 Story-Style Explanation:

-Imagine you have a generic `IceCreamStore` — this acts as the **superclass**.

-Inside it, there's a method like:
+### Explanation Using Story

+Suppose there is a generic class called `IceCreamStore`.
+This is the superclass.

+It has a method:

 ```java
 makeIceCream(String flavor)
 ```

-But `IceCreamStore` itself does **not** decide how to create the ice cream object.
+But `IceCreamStore` does not create the ice cream object by itself.

-Instead, it uses another method:
+It calls another method:

 ```java
 createIceCream(String flavor)
 ```

-* This method is either **abstract** or **meant to be overridden**.
+This method is abstract or can be overridden.

-* Subclasses like `DelhiIceCreamStore` or `MumbaiIceCreamStore` implement this method.
-* These subclasses define **how** to create specific `IceCream` objects for their respective regions.
+Now we create subclasses like `DelhiIceCreamStore`, `MumbaiIceCreamStore`.

+Each subclass implements `createIceCream()` method differently.
+They decide how to create different `IceCream` objects.

 ---

-### 🔧 So What’s Happening?
+### So What is Happening?

-* The **Superclass (`IceCreamStore`)** provides the common structure and method signature.
+* Superclass `IceCreamStore` provides common structure
-* The **Subclasses** decide which exact object to create and return.
+* Subclasses like `DelhiIceCreamStore` decide which object to create and return

-➡️ This means:
+So,

-> "The method for creating an object is defined in the superclass, but the actual class of the object to be created is determined by the subclass."
+> Factory method is written in superclass but the decision of which class to instantiate is taken by subclass.

 ---

-### 📌 One-Line Summary:
+### One Line Summary

-**Factory Method Pattern = "Define a method (factory) for creating object, but let subclasses decide which object to create."**
+Factory Method Pattern means: Define a method for creating object, but let subclasses decide which object to create.

 ---

-### ✅ Benefits:
+### Benefits

-* Promotes **loose coupling**
-* Enhances **extensibility**
+* Loose coupling
+* Easy to extend
-* Follows the **Open-Closed Principle**
+* Follows Open-Closed Principle
-* Encapsulates object creation logic within subclasses
+* Creation logic is hidden inside subclasses

-This makes your system more maintainable and scalable — perfect for evolving applications.
+This makes our system better and scalable.

 ---

 ## "Always Code to an Interface, Not an Implementation"

-### 📌 What Does It Mean?
+### What Does It Mean?

-This famous design principle means:
+This is a famous design principle.

-> Never write your code to depend directly on specific classes (concrete implementations).
-> Instead, rely on abstractions — like interfaces or abstract classes.
+It means: Do not depend on specific classes.
+Depend on abstraction like interface or abstract class.

 ---

-### 🔧 In Simple Terms:
+### Simple Explanation

-Imagine you're writing a class called `TravelService`.
+Suppose I have a class `TravelService`

-If you do this:
+If I write like:

 ```java
 Car car = new Car();
 car.start();
 ```

-You're tightly coupling your code to the `Car` class.
-If later you want to switch to a `Bike` or `Bus`, you’ll have to modify the `TravelService` code. ❌
+Then I am tightly coupled with Car.
+If I want to change to Bike or Bus, I have to change `TravelService` code.

-#### ✅ Better Approach:
+Better way is:

 ```java
 Vehicle v = new Car();
 v.start();
 ```

-Now you're depending on the `Vehicle` interface, not the specific implementation.
-If you switch to `Bike` or `Bus`, only the instantiation line changes.
+Now `TravelService` only knows about `Vehicle` interface.
+Changing from Car to Bike or Bus is easy now.

 ---

-### 🧠 Real-Life Analogy: TV Remote
+### Real Life Analogy - TV Remote

-Think of your television remote.

-* The remote has buttons like "Power", "Volume Up" — it doesn’t care if your TV is a Samsung, LG, or Sony.
+Remote has buttons like Power, Volume.
+Remote doesn't care which TV you are using - LG, Sony or Samsung.
-* You interact with the remote (interface), not the internal circuit of the TV (implementation).
+You use the remote (interface), not the actual TV internal parts (implementation).

-> Remote = Interface
+Remote = Interface
-> TV = Implementation
+TV = Implementation

-You're using abstraction to control behavior.
+We are using abstraction to control things.

 ---

-### 🎯 Why Is It Useful?
+### Why This is Useful

-* ✅ Code becomes **loosely coupled**
+* Code is loosely coupled
-* ✅ Easier to **extend** (add new classes)
+* Easy to extend with new classes
-* ✅ **Testing** becomes simple (via mock interfaces)
-* ✅ Improved **maintainability** and **future-proofing**
+* Easy for testing (mock interfaces)
+* Easy to maintain and update in future

 ---

-### 🔁 One-Line Summary:
+### One Line Summary

-> An interface is a promise — your code should rely on the promise, not on who or how it fulfills it.
+Interface is like a promise.
+Code should depend on the promise, not who or how it is fulfilled.

-Always code to an interface so your code is more flexible, testable, and easier to evolve.
+Always code to interface so that your code is flexible and easy to maintain.

 ---

-## Understanding Tight vs Loose Coupling in Object-Oriented Design
+## Understanding Tight vs Loose Coupling (My Notes)

 ### Statement: